komuw/sewer/docs/README.md

 versions to the CI is on the ToDo list, but it may take a while.
 For now, please report issues and they'll be dealt with as moles are.  <wink>

+sewer maintainer @mmaney can often be found on freenode in ##sewer for those who remember IRC.
+Don't ask to ask!

 ## Features
 - Obtain or renew SSL/TLS certificates from [Let's Encrypt](https://letsencrypt.org)
 - Supports acme version 2 (current RFC including post-as-get).